reelsense/privacy-hacks/README.md

 **:fire: Bonus:**

 * Put it in a Dropbox folder so you can remote wipe it.
-* Use a dedicated _free_ account to limit data leakage.
+* Use a dedicated _free_ Dropbox account to limit data leakage.

 ## Instructions